livespotting/mconn/README.md

 ## For Developers

 MConn is for free and based on the [Apache v2-License](LICENSE).
 Don’t hesitate to fork and customize it!
-We will release the required documentations with the upcoming version 0.1.0.
+The first documentation for configuring Mconn is available [here](docs/README.md).

 ## Demo-Deployment